Newly discovered flaw could allow hacking of Samsung Android devices

 Parrot redirect service infects 16,500 sites to push malware

-A new traffic direction system (TDS) called Parrot is relying on servers that host 16,500 websites of universities, local governments, adult content platforms, and personal blogs, in order to redirect potential victims matching a specific profile (location, language, operating system, browser) to online resources such as phishing and malware-dropping sites.
-Parrot TDS was discovered by threat analysts at Avast, who report that it’s currently used for a campaign called FakeUpdate, which delivers remote access trojans (RATs) via fake browser update notices.
-As Avast details in the report, the particular campaign’s user profile and filtering are so fine-tuned that the malicious actors can target a specific person from thousands of redirected users.
+A new traffic direction system (TDS) called Parrot is taking advantage of servers that host more than 16,000 websites of universities, local governments, adult content platforms, and personal blogs, to send potential victims who match a specific profile such as location, language spoken, operating system, or browser, to online resources such as phishing and malware-dropping sites.
+Threat analysts at Avast discovered Parrot TDS, and state that it is being used currently for a campaign called FakeUpdate, which delivers remote access trojans (RATs) via fake browser update notices.
+As Avast details in its report, the particular campaign’s user profile and filtering are so fine-tuned that “the malicious actors can target a specific person from thousands of redirected users.”
 Most of the users targeted by these malicious redirections were in Brazil, India, the United States, Singapore, and Indonesia.

 New FFDroider malware steals Facebook, Instagram, Twitter accounts